 Syndrome [9].
-The application of NIPT in a selected high risk population allows reducing strongly the rate of invasive prenatal procedures (amniocentesis or chorionic villus sampling), with intrinsic risk for iatrogenic miscarriage or hospital admission for bleeding or leakage of amniotic fluid.
+The application of NIPT in a selected high risk population allows reducing strongly the rate of invasive prenatal procedures (amniocentesis or chorionic villus sampling), with intrinsic risk for iatrogenic miscarriage or hospital admission for bleeding or leakage of liquor.
 The cost per NIPT has reduced markedly since its introduction a few years ago, and when this evolution would continue, it will soon be possible to offer NIPT to every pregnant women requesting prenatal fetal aneuploidy screening [9].
-Another prenatal screening process in evolution today involves the algorithms to screen for gestational proteinuric hypertension or preeclampsia, which mostly use combinations of ultrasound and/or Doppler measurements with maternal serum parameters [10].
-Most of these algorithms require access to obstetric scanning performed by skilled sonographers, and therefore are not always readily available to all pregnant women.
-One strategy to potentially tackle this problem is a rationalized exploration of the performance of new, very simple non-invasive technologies to measure cardiovascular function in pregnant women.
-It is well known that gestational hypertensive disorders and premature birth, with or without fetal growth restriction, are related to gestational maladaptation of the maternal cardiovascular system [11], and link maternal hemodynamic dysfunction to cardiovascular diseases in later life [12].
-It is also well known that adults, who were born dysmature or premature, are at higher risk for hemodynamic complications during their own pregnancies, and as such for transmitting this risk to their offspring [13].
-Up till recently, hemodynamic assessments in pregnant women were technically difficult because of their invasive nature requiring monitoring at intensive care units, and usually were reserved for the exceptional case where the mothers' life was at risk [14].
-Whether or not related, there has also been a very slow evolution during the last decades in management of gestational hypertensive diseases, which is illustrated by the older types of drugs and treatments still used today for these conditions [15].
-A new generation of non-invasive methods for hemodynamic assessment is emerging now, which have outgrown their childhood diseases: impedance cardiography, bioreactance, bio-conductance, ...
-[16].
-Several research groups are currently exploring the possibilities and limitations of these technologies and mostly conclude that reliabilities are high enough for application into research programs and clinical practice [17].
-The main advantages of these technologies are their low cost and methodological simplicity: the application of electricity-based devices measuring impedance, reactance or conductance, do hardly require any training and can easily be performed by technicians, nurses, midwives and family doctors.
-As such, these techniques become very accessible to most pregnant women, which opens perspectives to explore their potential role in improving access to population screening for proteinuric and non-proteinuric gestational hypertensive disorders.
+Another example in evolution today is the exploration of new non-invasive technologies to measure cardiovascular function in pregnant women.
+It is well known that gestational hypertensive disorders and premature birth, with or without fetal growth retardation, are related to gestational maladaptation of the maternal cardiovascular system [10], and link maternal hemodynamic dysfunction to cardiovascular diseases in later life [11].
+It is also well known that adults, who were born dysmature or premature, are at higher risk for hemodynamic complications during their own pregnancies, and as such for transmitting this risk to their offspring [12].
+Up till recently, hemodynamic assessments in pregnant women were technically difficult because of their invasive nature requiring monitoring at intensive care units, and usually were reserved for the exceptional case where the mothers' life was at risk [13].
+Whether or not related, there has also been a very slow evolution during the last decades in management of gestational hypertensive diseases, which is illustrated by the older types of drugs and treatments still used today to for these conditions [14].
+A new generation of non-invasive methods for hemodynamic assessment is emerging now, which have outgrown their childhood diseases: impedance cardiography, bioreactance, bio-conductance, Doppler sonography, ...
+[15].
+Several research groups are currently exploring the possibilities and limitations of these technologies and mostly conclude that reliabilities are high enough for application into research programs and clinical practice [16].
+The main advantage of these technologies is their simplicity: the application of electricity-based devices measuring impedance, reactance or conductance, do hardly require any training at all and can easily be performed by technicians, nurses or midwives.
+As such, these techniques become very accessible to all pregnant women at all places, which opens perspectives to explore their potential role in improving access to medical care and in population screening for gestational disorders.